nooranabumazen/getting-and-cleaning-data-course/CodeBook.md

 ## Variables
 - `subjectID` - ID of the subject (1-30)
 - `activity` - Type of activity (WALKING, SITTING, etc.)
-- remaining: `[measurement columns]` - Mean and standard deviation measurements from accelerometer and gyroscope
+- `[measurement columns]` - Mean and standard deviation measurements from accelerometer and gyroscope

+-All measurement variables are normalized and bounded within [-1, 1] -Original accelerometer measurements were in standard gravity units (g) -Original gyroscope measurements were in radians/second (rad/s) -The normalization removes the units, making all values dimensionless

 ## Transformations
 1. Merged training and test datasets